Live events in Microsoft Stream

-Just like any other video in Stream, you can make the live event open to your entire company or limit the access to specific groups or people.
+Just like any other video in Stream, you can make the live event open to your entire company or limit the access to specific groups.
 This provides an end-to-end creation and viewing experience inside of Stream.

 After the event, the video will be available on demand with intelligent features including:

 Speech-to-text and closed captions